Texas school shooting: Robb Elementary worker takes legal action against gun company

 Last week, Colonel Steve McCraw, director of the Texas Department of Public Safety, told a news conference that a door to the school was left ajar by the worker who ran outside when she heard Ramos crash his truck.

-Despite claims to the contrary from law enforcement, Flanary said earlier this week that the teacher had initially propped the door open to get food from a car, but closed it shut after realising the heavily armed gunman was heading towards the school.
+Despite claims to the contrary from law enforcement, Mr Flanary said earlier this week that Ms Marin had initially propped the door open to get food from a car, but closed it after realising the heavily armed gunman was heading towards the school.

-Ms Marin’s filing has been touted as the first court action into the attack.
+Ms Marin’s filing has been touted as the first court action in relation to the attack.

-Although it is not officially a lawsuit, the filing can be classed as a pre-suit petition, reports NBC, that will look to determine if Daniel Defense can be sued for how it markets its weapons.
+NBC reports that although it is not officially a lawsuit, the filing can be classed as a pre-suit petition, which will look to determine whether Daniel Defense can be sued for how it markets its weapons.

-Ms Marin is also requesting courts set up a probe into the rifles used in the massacre that authorities have claimed were found in the hotel room of the gunman who committed a 2017 Las Vegas mass shooting, to see if the company did anything differently in its marketing after that attack.
+Ms Marin is also requesting that the courts set up an inquiry into the company’s marketing of the rifle used in the massacre, which the authorities have claimed was similar to those found in the hotel room of a gunman who committed a mass shooting in 2017 in Las Vegas.

-It has since emerged that the same firm had posted an advertisement just eight days before the killings using a toddler to promote a weapon similar to that used by the Ulvade gunman.
+It has since emerged that the company posted an advertisement just eight days before the killings, which used an image of a small child to promote a weapon similar to that used by the Uvalde gunman.

 Turning his attention to the Robb Elementary shooter, he added: “We’re trying to investigate, did they market to this person?
 Did they do something that caused him to want to buy the gun, when he just shouldn’t have?
 And that’s what we’re really concerned about.”